04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

 So how do you make your resume stand out from the pack?

-“Make it look the way most people’s resume will NOT look like; simple, easy to digest and powerful.
+“Make it look the way most people’s resume will NOT look like; simple, easy to digest, and powerful.
 I like to use infographics.
-I recommend infographics because most won’t use it.
+I recommend infographics because most won’t use them.
 It depicts info on you in attractive and digestible ways,” Marricke says.

-Many job applicants often think that the more content and “activities” they have on their resume, the better.
+Many job applicants often think the more content and “activities” they have on their resume, the better.
 And so they list everything you can imagine in there.
-Unfortunately, that’s the quickest way to get your copy into the trash bin.
+That’s the quickest way to get your copy into the trash bin.